foundry-rs/foundry/README.md

 If you wish to simulate on-chain transactions pass a RPC URL.
 ```

-More documentation can be found in the [forge](https://book.getfoundry.sh/forge/) section of the Foundry Book.
+More documentation can be found in the [forge][foundry-book-forge] section of the Foundry Book.

 ## Cast